wcgordon1/lamplighter/manuscript/active/ch6_Parts_and_Promises.md

 "Thank you, Mrs. Park."

 "Call me Elena.
-And don't let my daughter work you too hard—she gets excited about gear ratios and forgets other people need to eat."
+And don't let my daughter work you too hard; she gets excited about gear ratios and forgets other people need to eat."

 "I do not," Tamsin protested, but she was smiling.
 "Though speaking of eating, did you finish the bandstand quote?"

 Elena's expression tightened slightly.
 "Finished it.
 Filed it.
 Probably won't hear back for two weeks, and by then they'll want to change half the specifications."
-She looked at the papers scattered on a nearby desk—invoices, receipts, and what looked like a ledger filled with careful columns of numbers.
+She looked at the papers scattered on a nearby desk: invoices, receipts, and what looked like a ledger filled with careful columns of numbers.
 "City contracts pay well, but they're slow.
 And we need the cash flow sooner than later."

 Something in the way she said it made Ivy pay closer attention.
-The shop was clean and well-organized, but she could see signs of careful economy—tools that had been repaired rather than replaced, inventory that looked lean, and a stack of past-due notices held down by a small paperweight.
+The shop was clean and well-organized, but she could see signs of careful economy: tools that had been repaired rather than replaced, inventory that looked lean, and a stack of past-due notices held down by a small paperweight.

 "The Founders' Week rush will help," Tamsin said, but her voice carried a note of forced optimism.
 "Everyone wants their lamps checked before the festival."